mahezer/Vimrc/README.md

 ```sh
 $ make setup
 ```
 the Makefile will echo into your vimrc to source the vimrc in this project.
 As this project was made (1) for me to clone it everywhere I code and to maintain a single .vimrc and (2) for beginners, I expect your .vimrc file to be empty/non-existant.
 I have NOT tested the Makefile as a form to integrate this project with another .vimrc.
-Which means it is not pluggable (yet).
+Which means it is not a plug-and-play repo(yet).

 ### Stuff to keep in mind

 I'm a noob with Vim.
 Everything in this .vimrc was added as I felt that something was missing, which is why I feel this is a great .vimrc for beginners.
-I use [junegunn's vim-plug](https://github.com/junegunn/vim-plug) a plugin manager
+I use [junegunn's vim-plug](https://github.com/junegunn/vim-plug) as plugin manager

 ### Contribution